 He is very familiar with the PET and the Polyolefin Industry.
 Having been a member of Petcore since 1993, became a director and treasurer.
 Also, for the past 15 years, Vice-President of PRE (Plastics Recyclers Europe), Chairman and founder of it’s HDPE/PP WG and Vice-Chairman of the PET WG.

 Stephen Short, President PETCORE Europe, has served the PET industry for over 40 years in several functions.
 Besides graduating through the industrial aspects with Eastman Chemical and subsequently Indorama Ventures, he has served the value chain in his engagement in advocacy through Plastics Europe, Committee of PET Manufacturers Europe (CPME), and eventually PETCORE.
 He was instrumental in establishing CPME as the platform the PET Producers, serving as Chairman for six years.
-He has been holding the position of President PETCORE since 2019.
+He has been holding the position of PETCORE President from 2019 to 2022.

 Laure Baillargeon is a policy officer at the Directorate-general for Internal Market, Industry, Entrepreneurship, and SMEs (DG GROW) at the European Commission.
 Laure has been working at DG GROW since 2007 in the area of the internal market and industrial competitiveness policies, from eco-design to strategic value chains and new technology to plastics.
 She currently works in the Green and Circular Economy unit of DG GROW, which acts as Secretariat and Chair of the Steering Committee of the Circular Plastics Alliance (CPA).